 - Water-Cooled Server Rack – though these are used to save electricity, a single leak could damage the data center equipment.

 - Broken Water Pipe – IT infrastructure could be destroyed within minutes when water pipes broke.
 This is caused by frost or clogged sewage pipes.
-Sprinkler disruption and toilet overflowing can also happen.
+Sprinkler disruption and a toilet overflowing can also happen.

 - Heavy Rainfall – Not only may this cause flooding, but water can also enter the window, especially for a poorly constructed server room.